ICT assurance for agencies

-Through the investor assurance process, ICT/Digital Investment and Assurance (ICTA) provides independent advice to delivery agencies and direct reporting to the NSW Cabinet and the Delivery and Performance Committee (DaPCo).
-This independent advice and reporting contributes to the delivery of the NSW Government’s ICT projects to time, budget and in accordance with government objectives through:
+Through the investor assurance process, ICT/Digital Investment and Assurance (ICTA) provides independent advice to delivery agencies and direct reporting to the NSW Cabinet.
+This independent advice and reporting contributes to the delivery of the NSW Government's ICT projects to time, budget and in accordance with government objectives through:

 - Gateway Reviews, Health Checks and Deep Dive Reviews

 - Regular project reporting based on inputs provided by delivery agencies

 The ICT Digital Assurance Framework (PDF, 1.54 MB) is a Gateway Coordination Agency (GCA) framework that incorporates a risk-based approach to ICT investment assurance consistent with NSW Gateway Policy and the NSW ICT Governance Model.